Museu Nacional d’Art de Catalunya (MNAC)

 Even the rudimentary 'scratchings', done most probably by the priests, of animals, crosses and other symbols, have been rescued and preserved here.

 From here you pass into the great domed central hall.
 This area is sometimes used for concerts.
 Up on the next floor, the collection turns to modern art, mainly but not exclusively Catalan.
-At the time of writing, this collection was being rearranged thematically (Modernisme, Noucentisme, Civil War and so on), but it is worth looking out for Modernista painters Ramon Casas and Santiago Rusiñol, as well as the recently deceased Antoni Tàpies.
+This collection is arranged thematically: Modernisme, Noucentisme, Art and the Civil War and so on.
+Among the many highlights: an early Salvador Dalí painting (Portrait of My Father), Juan Gris' collage-like paintings, the brilliant portraits of Marià Fortuny, and 1930s call-to-arms posters against the Francoist onslaught (nearby you'll find photos of soldiers and bombed-out city centres).
+There are also many works by Modernista painters Ramon Casas and Santiago Rusiñol, as well as Catalan luminary Antoni Tàpies.

 Also on show are items of Modernista furniture and decoration, which include a mural by Ramon Casas (the artist and Pere Romeu on a tandem bicycle) that once adorned the legendary bar and restaurant Els Quatre Gats.